romnn/microgpusim/WIP.md

 - today:

-  - DONE: make the accelsim class ceate a df with mean, variance, min, max per repetition
+  - extend validate to support parallel execution

   - build a well defined dataframe in all of the classes

+  - consume our metric dfs:

     - check for statistical variability with profiling

   - add option for l2 set index unless when in compat mode
   - add option for full trace and do the filtering post-tracing